Caption: This is the beginning of the rafting tour. We are all smiles here. I am the one with the blue t-shirt.

 Despite the guide's cautious advice at the beginning of the tour, I didn’t see any real danger.
 If you are visiting Costa Rica this is definitely something you should do!
 It’s simply wonderful and worth trying.

 Tips for rafting in Costa Rica:

-- Make sure you rest properly the night before, it takes lots of energy to paddle for three hours, and it is not convenient to leave the others do all the job, it is important that everyone paddles together for the raft to stay balanced.
+- Make sure you rest properly the night before; it takes lots of energy to paddle for three hours, and it is not convenient to leave the others do all the job.
+It is important that everyone paddles together for the raft to stay afloat.

 - If your pick-up transport doesn’t arrive on time, call them; sometimes the drivers are disorganized.
 They may be late or, in worst-case scenario, may have completely forgotten about having to pick you up.